 Salt has its own database to keep the keys for the minions.
 This needs to be kept in sync with the Uyuni database.
 As soon as the key is accepted in Salt, the onboarding process in Uyuni starts.

 The onboarding process will look for existing systems in the Uyuni database by searching for the minion_id and the machine-id.
+Depending on the outcome, the following scenarios are possible:

-If nothing is found, the new system gets created.
-In case an entry with the minion_id or the machine-id is found, that system will be migrated to match the new system.
-In case there is a match for both entries, and they are not the same system, the onboarding will be aborted with an error.
-In this case the administrator needs to resolve the conflict by removing at least one of the systems.
+- If nothing is found, the new system gets created. - In case an entry with the minion_id or the machine-id is found, that system will be migrated to match the new system. - In case there is a match for both entries, and they are not the same system, the onboarding will be aborted with an error. - In this case the administrator needs to resolve the conflict by removing at least one of the systems.